 You get to make the rules, so you can decide to break your review up into smaller chunks of time.
 You don’t have to dedicate five hours out of a single day to this project.
 You can choose to break your sessions up instead.
 Many people find that one hour sessions are best.
 It gives you plenty of time to reflect on your year without causing you to feel overwhelmed.

-If you find doing your year’s evaluation difficult or complicated, it might be best to get help from a good coach.
+If you find doing this year evaluation difficult or complicated, it might be best to get help from a good coach.
 Your coach can help you approach your year in review with a more positive attitude and make sure you don’t miss anything.

 In addition, with a coach’s guidance, you’ll be able to more easily identify the lessons that you’ve learned in the past 365 days so that you can leverage them to have your best year ever.